NCH-Motion-Laboratory/gaitutils/docs/install.rst

    pip install --upgrade https://github.com/jjnurminen/gaitutils/archive/master.zip

 Occassionally it may be beneficial or necessary to upgrade the dependencies as well.
-Unfortunately, there's currently no easy way to do this.
+Unfortunately, there's currently no simple way to do this.
 The best way may be to simply delete the whole environment with

 ::

    conda activate base
    conda env remove -n gaitutils

-and reinstall via ``conda env create -f environment.yml``
+and reinstall.